Argentine navy: Not ready to stop submarine search

 (CNN)The Argentine navy says it's not ready to give up a search for a vanished submarine, after the military revealed a sound consistent with an explosion was detected near the vessel's last known location last week off the country's South Atlantic coast.

-"We keep searching ... no country will say at this moment until when," Argentine navy spokesman Enrique Balbi told reporters Friday in Buenos Aires.
-"Obviously, it's something finite in time, but we are not talking about this at the moment."
+He said seven ships are mapping the bottom of the ocean where the submarine might be found and that weather conditions are expected to worsen Sunday.

+Balbi declined to say anything Saturday to confirm assumptions that the submarine crew had perished.

-Crews from a dozen nations have been searching by air and sea for the ARA San Juan, which has 44 crew aboard and was last contacted off the coast of Argentina on November 15.
+Crews from a dozen nations have been searching by air and sea for the ARA San Juan, which has 44 crew aboard and was last contacted off Argentina on November 15.

 Chances of finding the crew with a viable air supply may be dwindling.